Close Menu

 Boulder Falls

 Pull off of Canyon Blvd./Hwy.
-119 on the way to Nederland to see the lovely 70-foot Boulder Falls waterfall, accessible via a very short hike.
+119 on the way to Nederland to see the lovely 70-foot Boulder Falls.
+A short, stair-filled,100-yard hike will lead you to this gem-like waterfall that rushes down a rock wall.

 Boulder Falls